lukerippp/back2better-landingpage/content/index.md

     description: Every body is unique, so your rehab plan should be too.
 Back2Better creates data-driven, custom treatment programs that adapt as you improve, with therapist feedback to help you recover faster and stay motivated every step of the way.
   - title: Licensed Physiotherapists
     description: Trust your care to fully credentialed professionals with years of hands-on experience.
 Our network of licensed physiotherapists brings clinical expertise, compassionate support, and the latest best practices to your treatment.
-hero2:
+info:
-  - headline: At the intersection of innovation and care, lies Back2Better.
+  headline: "At the intersection of innovation and care, lies Back2Better."
-  - title: For therapists seeking streamlined management and patients seeking a smoother recovery, our platform is your digital companion.
-Begin a new chapter in rehab excellence.
+  title: "For therapists seeking streamlined management and patients seeking a smoother recovery, our platform is your digital companion."
-  - description: Whether you're a patient seeking tailored therapy or a therapist aiming to expand your reach, Back2Better places control firmly in your hands.
+  description: "For therapists seeking streamlined management and patients seeking a smoother recovery, our platform is your digital companion.
+Whether you're a patient seeking tailored therapy or a therapist aiming to expand your reach, Back2Better places control firmly in your hands."
+betaform:
+  title: "Register to become a Back2Better Provider Today"
+  description: "Join the Back2Better platform.
+By signing up, you'll access tools that simplify and enhance the physiotherapy process.
+Fill in the details below to get started."
 ---

 Empower your practice.
 Enhance patient recovery.